 The IDE/ATA standard is the most common interface also known as PATA.
 There have been several different versions of ATA since it was first introduced in the mid 1980's.
 They all focus on the theoretical transfer rate via the interface between the drive and the motherboard.

 The connectors are a bank of pins which are at risk to damage.
 Also the configuration in older systems had to be setup via Jumpers or Bridges.
-More modern systems could detect via the BIOS using the cable select feature.
+Later systems could detect via the BIOS using the cable select feature.

 Serial ATA (SATA) as mentioned already PATA has been around for many years and as a result of other areas of PC architecture evolving so to have a bottleneck for transferring data quicker between the systems buses and the hard drives.
 SATA with its first standard supports transfer rates measured at 150 in relation to the previous standards.